ambinabhi/Payroll_system/README.md

 * Worklog

 ### Staff functionalities
 * Staff members can be added, removed, deleted and updated.
-Every time a new staff is added, if the type of salary is not provided, isHourly flag is made 0 meaning that the employee has fixed salary.
+Every time a new staff is added, if the type of salary is not provided, isHourly flag is set 0 meaning that the employee has fixed salary.
 Along with the type the wage for the employee is also maintained in the same table.

 ### Worklog functionalities
 * Worklog table is maintained in order to track the working hours or days of a particular employee.
 Worklog table stores working hours in a day for a particular employee.
 This table needs to updated on a daily basis.